-The primary outcome measure of success in the ORCA-2 trial is biochemically verified continuous abstinence during the last 4 weeks of treatment in the 6 and 12-week cytisinicline treatment arms compared to placebo.
+The primary outcome measure of success in the ORCA-3 trial is biochemically verified continuous abstinence during the last four weeks of treatment in the 6 and 12-week cytisinicline treatment arms compared with placebo.
 Each treatment arm will be compared independently to the placebo arm, and the trial will be determined to be successful if either or both of the cytisinicline treatment arms show a statistical benefit compared to placebo.
-Secondary outcome measures will be conducted to assess continued abstinence rates through 6 months from the start of study treatment.
+Secondary outcome measures will be conducted to assess continued abstinence rates through six months from the start of study treatment.
+We expect topline ORCA-3 data results to be reported in the second quarter of 2023.